NedjaEM/med_migration_scrolly/README.md

 ### Number of migrants dead or missing at sea

 The initial data was obtained from the Missing Migrants project website.
 The data was in an excel format representing one incident at sea by row.
-I then filtered the data by routes (Central, Eastern and Western Mediterranean) and summed the incident by category, resulting in the following data
+I then filtered the data by routes (Central, Eastern and Western Mediterranean) and summed the incident by category.